cerner/terra-toolkit/scripts/wdio/README.md

 # Terra Toolkit Wdio Helpers

 ## Wdio Runner
-Terra Toolkit offers its own wdio test runner to help with locale integration testing for various locales and form factors.
-This runner is a replacment for webdriver's bin scritp `wdio` as it concurrently calls Webdriver.io's test launcher module for each test setup resulting in multiple test runs for the test run setup provided.
+Terra Toolkit offers its own wdio test runner which runs wdio test runs for specified locales and form factors.
+This allows for locale test runs that can match paralyzed container test runs by concurrently running the wdio for each test run variation.
+This runner is a replacement for webdriver's bin script `wdio` by directly calling Webdriver's test launcher module for each test variation.

 Terra's wdio test runner is available via the `tt-wdio` cli or the `wdio-runner` javascript function.